CodeWithJDR/100DaysOfCode-Challenge/README.md

 Link to work: https://www.w3schools.com/js/js_variables.asp

 Day 6: February 2, Sunday 2025
-Today's Progress: Started to build a cat website on freecodecamp.
+Today's Progress: Started to build a cat website on freecodecamp (25% done).
+Did some more work on building the cat website (55% done).
 Thoughts: I like this way of learning as I am doing it, as it helps me understand more.
 Link to work: https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/step-12